Azure/AppService/_posts/2022-12-05-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 category: diagnostics
 ---

-We are happy to announce that our most recent improvements to **Diagnose and Solve** allow you to begin the analysis on a collected memory dump immediately in the Azure portal!
+We are happy to announce that our most recent improvements to **Diagnose and Solve Problems** allow you to begin the analysis on a collected memory dump immediately in the Azure portal!

 For problems that do not manifest in logs or that you cannot investigate by debugging locally, you might attempt to capture a diagnostics artifact, like a memory dump, while the issue is active in your production environment.
-Diagnose and Solve diagnostics tools have enabled you to [capture artifacts like memory dumps on demand or by using **Custom Auto Heal** for both Linux and Windows](https://azure.github.io/AppService/2021/11/01/Diagnostic-Tools-for-ASP-NET-Core-Linux-apps-are-now-publicly-available.html).
+Diagnostics tools found under Diagnose and Solve Problems have enabled you to [capture artifacts like memory dumps on demand or by using **Custom Auto Heal** for both Linux and Windows](https://azure.github.io/AppService/2021/11/01/Diagnostic-Tools-for-ASP-NET-Core-Linux-apps-are-now-publicly-available.html).

 However, capturing the right memory dump at the right time is only half the battle, you also have to have the right tools and experience to interpret the memory dump.
-Thankfully **Diagnostics Analysis** can be configured to run immediately following the capture of a memory dump, the report analysis report will provide a summary of the most pertinent information in the memory dump, and will also highlight several important data points and even potential red flags that might require a code fix.
+Thankfully **Diagnostics Analysis** can be configured to run immediately following the capture of a memory dump.
+The analysis report will provide a summary of the most pertinent information in the memory dump, and will also highlight several important data points and even potential red flags that might require a code fix.

 ## Analysis Report: The dump summary